visca-ai/deeppavlov-agent/docs/source/index.rst

 Welcome to DeepPavlov Agent documentation!
 ==========================================

-**DeepPavlov Agent** is a framework for development of scalable and production ready multi-skill virtual assistants, complex dialogue systems and chatbots.
+**DeepPavlov Agent** is a framework for development of scalable and production ready multi-crg virtual assistants, complex dialogue systems and chatbots.

 .. toctree::
    :glob: